How do you use offline marketing to maximise online sales?

 The new kid on the block, moment marketing is, well, having a moment.

 The basic premise is that a real-time offline event creates and drives on-line traffic.
 Think big brands capitalising on world events, offline marketing stunts that create a social media buzz, and even hashtags at a conference.
-Here’s some great examples but the key for all businesses is to stay alert for any opportunities in the real world that could drive online sales.
+The key for all businesses is to stay alert for any opportunities in the real world that could drive online sales.
 Be ready to capitalise, and online sales will follow.